- Off road parking

 All ground floor.
 Two bedrooms: 1 x king-size double, 1 x twin.
 Bathroom with bath with shower over, basin and WC.
 Fitted kitchen.
 Sitting room with dining area and woodburner.

 Oil central heating with woodburner in sitting room.
-Electric hob/oven, microwave, fridge/freezer, washing machine and dishwasher, TV with Freeview, DVD, radio/CD player, library of books, DVDs and games.
+Electric hob/oven, microwave, fridge/freezer, washing machine and dishwasher, TV with Freeview, DVD, radio/CD player, selection of books, DVDs and games.
 All fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair on request.
 Off road parking for 2 cars.
 Large sunny lawned area to front and back with decked area with garden furniture and BBQ.
 Sorry, no pets and no smoking.
 Shop and pub 11 miles.
 Note: This property has a private water supply.

 - Last minute